A café racer project all starts with one simple question: which bike should I use as a donor / base motor?

 Also keep in mind that every bike is different and if it’s your first project it’s better to pick a mainstream model with a lot of online help and info.

 Another tip before you start building your café racer: make a plan!
-It’s sounds so easy, but if you’re failing to plan, you’re planning to fail.
+It sounds so easy, but if you’re failing to plan, you’re planning to fail.
 You have to make a proper plan.
 If you’re not that handy mechanic: choose a common bike with a lot of café racer parts available which you can relatively ease “bolt on”.
-Awesome front shocks, a custom monoshock subframe, a handcrafted fuel thank: they are beautiful but also come with some real craftsmanship.
+Awesome front shocks, a custom mono shock subframe, a handcrafted fuel tank: they are beautiful but also come with some real craftsmanship.
+And before you even start, I’ll suggest to give “The Build” a try: one of the best references for building a custom motorcycle [view on Amazon].

 And remember: #KTSSU!